AjobK/Seaqull/.github/ISSUE_TEMPLATE/hotfix.md

 ---
 name: Hotfix
-about: Used for bug fixing and necessary hotfixes.
+about: Used for bug fixing and other necessary hotfixes.
 title: "[000] Hotfix Title"
 labels: ['Backlog', 'Bug']
 assignees: ''